nxtarya/Discord-Voice-Bot/README.md

 # Discord Voice Bot

 This is a simple Discord bot written in JavaScript using the Discord.js library to perform voice-related tasks.
-The bot allows users to join a voice channel, disconnect from a voice channel, and get help information.
+The bot joins any voice channel that you want using it's ID.
 ## Features

 - **Join Voice Channel**: Users can use the `/join` command followed by the ID of the voice channel they want to join.
 This command enables the bot to join the specified voice channel.